rareagent@work:~$

 02

-The CVE-2026-25253 Pattern and the Secrets Architecture That Blocks It
+The Runtime-Visible Secrets Pattern and the Architecture That Blocks It

 The three-property secrets architecture that blocks indirect prompt injection key exfiltration, with implementation details for each secrets manager option.